 => The quick answer: Yes

-The benefits of chain wax in winter:
+The advantages of chain wax in winter:

 -